-On a bright and sunny morning, you go to check on your plants in the garden or greenhouse.
+On a bright and sunny morning, you go to check on your plants, only to be greeted by leaf miners.
 Instead of healthy growth, you find they are looking wilted or marked by slimy white wavy lines.

-The maggots are now busy feeding on the sap, forming tunnels along the leaves of the plants.
+The maggots are now busy feeding on the sap, forming tunnels along lines of the leaves of the plants.
 The critters may be wasps or moths but often are very unwanted tiny black flies.

-Time for action, but you don’t want to use synthetic chemicals, so what eco-friendly treatments are there?
+Time for action before there’s an infestation, but you don’t want to use synthetic chemicals, so what eco-friendly treatments are there?
 Fortunately, there are plenty.

 Here are some tips on how to get rid of leaf miners naturally.